CODAIT/spark-netezza/README.md

     spark-netezza/target/scala-{binary.version}/

+To run the tests, in the root directory run:

+    sbt test

 ### Scala 2.11
 To build against scala 2.11, use '++' option with desired version number, for example:

     sbt ++2.11.7 assembly
+    sbt ++2.11.7 test

 #### Version Cross Build
-This produces artifacts for both scala 2.10 and 2.11:
+To produce artifacts for both scala 2.10 and 2.11:

 Start SBT: